RubixML/Housing/README.md

 ### Inference
 The goal of the Kaggle contest is to predict the correct sale prices of each house given a list of unknown samples.
 If all went well during training, we should be able to achieve good results with just this basic example.
 We'll start by importing the unknown samples from the `unknown.csv` file.

-> The source code for this example can be found in the [predict.php](https://github.com/RubixML/Housing/blob/master/predict.php) file in the project root.
+> **Note:** The source code for this example can be found in the [predict.php](https://github.com/RubixML/Housing/blob/master/predict.php) file in the project root.

 ```php
 use League\Csv\Reader;